-Brazil nuts are large, triangular, nutrient-packed tree nuts native to the Amazon region in South America.
+Brazil nuts (Bertholletia excelsa) are large, triangular, nutrient-packed tree nuts native to the Amazon rainforest region in South America.
 They are known for their mild flavor, creamy texture, and host of health benefits.
 Historically, Brazil nuts were used medicinally by native South American tribes.
 When Brazil nut trees flower, the blossoms last for a single day before falling to the ground, at which point they can be collected—by humans and animals alike.

 Current research shows tree nuts, like Brazil nuts, offer protection from cardiovascular disease.
-In a study of people with atherosclerosis, Consuming nuts was associated with reduced levels of inflammatory markers, C-reactive protein, interleukin (IL)-6, and fibrinogen, which matters because inflammation can lead to heart disease, metabolic dysfunction, and several chronic diseases.
+In a study of people with atherosclerosis, nut consumption was associated with reduced levels of inflammatory markers, C-reactive protein, interleukin (IL)-6, and fibrinogen, which matters because inflammation can increase your risk of heart disease, metabolic dysfunction, and several chronic diseases.

 Brazil nuts are also rich in fiber, protein, healthy fats (including polyunsaturated and monounsaturated fats), and many beneficial micronutrients, such as magnesium, calcium, potassium, and phosphorus.
 But Brazil nuts’ most valuable feature is their high concentration of selenium.

 Why Selenium Matters

 Brazil nuts are the best source of selenium among plant-based foods, and can be used in place of selenium supplementation.
 In fact, just one nut provides about 160% of the U.S. Recommended Daily Allowance (RDA) of this essential trace mineral.

 Selenium is a powerful player in the body’s antioxidant pathways and impacts reproduction, thyroid hormone metabolism, DNA synthesis, and immunity.
 Within the body, selenium gets incorporated into specific proteins and becomes part of their structure.
 These are called selenoproteins.

 - Maintaining normal thyroid function.
-Selenium concentration is higher in the thyroid than any other organ in the body and is essential in thyroid hormone synthesis and metabolism.
+Selenium concentration is higher in the thyroid gland than any other organ in the body and is essential for thyroid health and in thyroid hormone synthesis and metabolism.
 Additional research is needed, but selenium may even help treat certain thyroid diseases.

 - Assisting in glucose metabolism.
 Selenium has been shown in animal studies to act as an “insulin mimetic,” meaning that it can help facilitate the processing of glucose into tissues for either storage or use as energy.

-Brazil nuts’ micronutrients make it a mighty source for heart health.
+Brazil nuts’ micronutrients make it a superfood for heart health.
 The nuts have high monounsaturated fatty acids (MUFA) and saturated fatty acids (SFA).
 This combination is why consuming a few Brazil nuts per day simultaneously reduced LDL cholesterol and boosted HDL cholesterol in a study examining the effects of Brazil nuts on the lipid profile of healthy people in a small study.
-Researchers added that the nut’s selenium and fiber content also likely contributed to improved lipid profile.
+Researchers added that the nut’s fiber and selenium content also likely contributed to improved lipid profile.

 How Many Brazil Nuts Per Day?

-Reaping max nutrition from Brazil nuts is remarkably easy.
-One study with 130 healthy adults found that eating just 1 nut per day for 8 weeks resulted in lower total cholesterol and fasting glucose levels.
+Reaping max nutrition from a serving of Brazil nuts is remarkably easy.
+One study with 130 healthy adults found that eating just 1 nut per day for 8 weeks resulted in lower total cholesterol and fasting blood sugar levels.

 Another small study found that eating 4 Brazil nuts in a single meal improved selenium status.